yowainwright/codependence/README.md

 ```

 PR mode requires a fine-grained PAT and `post-update-command`.
 Each manager set
-uses a stable branch, so scheduled Bun, Go, Rust, uv, and infrastructure
+uses a stable branch, so scheduled Bun, Go, Rust, uv, Docker, and GitHub Actions
 workflows maintain separate pull requests while repeated runs update the
 existing PR.
 See the [GitHub Action guide](.github/ACTION.md) for lockfile
 policy and PAT permissions.